har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

   * Flash Size : `4MB (FS:1MB OTA:~1019kB)`
   * CPU Frequency : `80MHz`
 * The first time you flash the ESP8266 with this project, select `Tools->"Erase Flash : All flash contents"`.
-* Next, select the `Tools->ESP8266 Sketch Data Upload` option.
-This will build a SPIFFS partition with the contents of the `/data` directory, and then flash it to the ESP8266.
+* Next, select the `Tools->ESP8266 LittleFS Data Upload` option.
+This will build a LittleFS partition with the contents of the `/data` directory, and then flash it to the ESP8266.
 * Select `Tools->"Erase Flash : Only sketch"` option.
-From now on, use this option whether you are uploading the SPIFFS partition image or the firmware binary.
+From now on, use this option whether you are uploading the LittleFS partition image or the firmware binary.
 * Build and flash the application firmware.
 * Ensure the serial debug monitor is visible, then reset or power-cycle the EP8266 module.
 Since there is no calibration data, you will see a calibration error message.
 Follow the prompts to calibrate both accelerometer and gyroscope.
 [This is a startup serial monitor log after a full flash erase.](docs/calibration_log.txt).